 Note that the coding schemes used in the direct part of the proofs of the aforementioned works are based on unstructured codes which are impractical.
 To realize a structured code construction, Zamir \textit{et al.} \cite{Zamir2002Nested} and Barron \textit{et al.} \cite{barron2003duality} considered the nested linear codes for binary-Hamming information embedding~\cite{chen2001quantization,swanson1998multimedia}, and nested lattice codes for Gaussian-quadratic information embedding.
-Nested linear codes have been studied previously by Wyner~\cite{wyner1974recent} for the Slepian-Wolf problem~\cite{slepian1973noiseless}, and by Shamai \textit{et al.}~\cite{shamai1998systematic} and Pradhan and Ramchandran~\cite{pradhan2003distributed} for the Wyner-Ziv problem~\cite{wyner1976ratedistort}.
-The connection between codes for the Wyner-Ziv problem and codes for channels with state has been observed in~\cite{chou1999duality,Zamir2002Nested,barron2003duality}.
+Nested linear codes were studied previously by Wyner~\cite{wyner1974recent} for the Slepian-Wolf problem~\cite{slepian1973noiseless}, and by Shamai \textit{et al.}~\cite{shamai1998systematic} and Pradhan and Ramchandran~\cite{pradhan2003distributed} for the Wyner-Ziv problem~\cite{wyner1976ratedistort}.
+The connection between codes for the Wyner-Ziv problem and codes for channels with state was observed in~\cite{chou1999duality,Zamir2002Nested,barron2003duality}.
 In \cite{martinian2006low2}, Martinian and Wainwright used a class of sparse graphical codes to generate practical nested linear codes.
-Nested constructions using polar codes have been studied in~\cite{korada2010polar}.
+Nested constructions using polar codes were studied in~\cite{korada2010polar}.

 The aforementioned structured codes are for symmetric channels.
 For structured codes for the general (symmetric/asymmetric) channel with state, Padakandla and Pradhan~\cite{padakandla2011nested} utilized nested linear codes together with joint typicality encoding and decoding to construct coding schemes for channels with state and broadcast channels.
 Efficient coding scheme based on non-linear polar codes was proposed in~\cite{gad2016asymmetric}.
 Ghaddar \textit{et al.}~\cite{ghaddar2021lego} proposed a method for constructing coding schemes for both the asymmetric channels and the Gelfand-Pinsker problem by leveraging existing codes for symmetric point-to-point channels.